GlobalNamesArchitecture/gnrd/README.md

 ```
 should be sufficient

-Run tests

-For all tests run
+Run all tests

 ```
 docker-compose run app rake
 ```

-or to run a specific test
+Run a specific test

 ```
+# with rake
+docker-compose run app rake spec SPEC=spec/lib/some_spec.rb:44

+# with rspec
 docker-compose run app rspec -r factories spec/lib/some_spec.rb:44
 ```